NREL/torc/docs/architecture.rst

 - produces: job produces a file
 - requires: job has a set of resource requirements
 - returned: job returned a result
-- scheduled_by: job is scheduled by a specific scheduler, like Slurm or AWS Batch
+- scheduled_bys: job is scheduled by a specific scheduler, like Slurm or AWS Batch
 - stores: job stores one or more user data objects

 Documents